August 9, 2025

 On the morning of May 27, 2025, my best friend appeared in my dreams.
 In waking life, my friend was a dog.
 In dream life, he appeared in the form of a cardinal.
 In the dream, I wanted to take my friend's picture but he did not want me to; he didn't want to be captured.

-On the evening of June 3, 2025, one week later, a male cardinal and a female cardinal appeared on the railing over the two steps outside my porch window that lead to a sidewalk.
+On the evening of June 3, 2025, one week later, during a moment in waking life, a male cardinal and a female cardinal appeared on the railing over the two steps outside my porch window that lead to the city sidewalk.
 The hour was past dusk; the sighting surprised me.
 I watched the companions as they sat side by side on the slight edge.
 After a moment, I reached for my phone but as I tried to capture them they flew off.

 Evidence of the male cardinal can be seen in the resulting photograph.
 He looks like the memory of a dream.